samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

-## Alteration
+## Tranfiguration

-> Alteration encompasses spells that shapeshift or alter the user.
+> Tranfiguration encompasses spells that shapeshift or alter the user.
 They rarely directly effect unwilling targets.
-The alteration school was developed after painstaking study of the biology of werecreatures and skinwalkers.
+The Tranfiguration school was developed after painstaking study of the biology of werecreatures and skinwalkers.

 1. Bird Dog:
 	- Duration: [dice] minutes